zim514/script.service.hue/README.md

 ### Basic Settings:
 - **Select Lights**: Only Hue bulbs and lamps that support colours (Gamuts A, B and C) can be used with this system.
 Lights that can only reproduce whites or color temperatures are ignored.
 - **Force on & Set Brightness**: Force the selected lights on or to a particular brightness when playback starts.
 Otherwise, lights will stay at the previous brightness and turned off.
-This can also be applied via a Hue Scene configured in
+This can also be accomplished via Start Scene in Video Actions.
+Using both can cause conflicts

 ## Notes: